COVID Related Wedding Questions

 No, the same guidelines apply whether your event is inside or outside.
 Please remember the guest count, accounts for all your guests onsite, it does not matter whether guests are inside, and others are outside.
 It is the total count of guests on the property.

-You cannot exceed the social gathering counts for your region.
+You cannot exceed the social gathering counts for your zone.

 How will these guidelines be enforced?